What is an EICR certificate?

 Yes, they do.
 The earlier regulations were repealed, and the new regulation applies to HMOs from 1 June 2020.

-If I did not give my tenant an EICR report within 28 days, does it prevent me from serving a Section 21 notice on my tenant?
+If I do not give my tenant an EICR report within 28 days, does it prevent me from serving a Section 21 notice on my tenant?

 No, it does not fall under these new regulations.